 The Sheriff’s Office provides child safety seat inspections for City residents.
 This free service is available by appointment only.
 Those in need of services should call 703.746.4114 during regular business hours.
 A deputy trained in child safety seat inspection and installation will follow up to schedule an appointment.
 Find out more about this service or upcoming child safety seat events in the community on the Child Safety Seat Inspections page.

-Thirteen young people attended the 2013 Alexandria Law Enforcement Youth Academy to learn about the criminal justice system.
+Registration is now open for the 2014 Law Enforcement Youth Academy!
+Thirteen young people attended the 2013 Youth Academy to learn about the criminal justice system.
 Between Monday, August 5 and Friday, August 9, they visited the Sheriff’s Office, Police Department, Emergency Communications and Courthouse and saw demonstrations by deputies, officers and other public safety professionals.
 Ted Casper, Nia Eskridge-Lawrence, Reagan Feld, Bella Haiz, Tavon Lanier, Angel Lara, Hector Rivera, Elijah Robinson, Amanda Schuler, Zakariya Scott, Rashod Walker, Aziz Whealton and Rodney Zephyrin made up the Class of 2013.

 At the Sheriff’s Office, they toured the William G. Truesdale Adult Detention Center, saw a demonstration by the Sheriff’s Emergency Response Team, and used Project Lifesaver tracking equipment.
 They also observed demonstrations by K-9 teams including Deputy John O’Hara and his partner Sherman, visited the Alexandria Courthouse and took part in a mock trial, and toured the Police Department and the 911 center.